yakivy/dupin/README.md

     .combinePI(_.name)
     .combinePR(_.age)(a => Future.successful(a > 18 && a < 40), _.path + " should be between 18 and 40")
 ```
-And validation result will look like:
+Validation result will look like:
 ```scala
 import cats.data.NonEmptyList
 import cats.implicits._